ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 1. an algorithm for encapsulating binary HTTP messages {{BINARY}} using Hybrid Public Key Encryption (HPKE; {{HPKE}}) to protect their contents,

-2. a method for forwarding these encapsulated messages between clients and an Oblivious Gateway Resource through a trusted Oblivious Relay Resource using HTTP, and
+2. a method for forwarding these encapsulated messages between Clients and an Oblivious Gateway Resource through a trusted Oblivious Relay Resource using HTTP, and

-3. requirements for how the Oblivious Gateway Resource handles encapsulated HTTP messages and produces encapsulated responses for the client.
+3. requirements for how the Oblivious Gateway Resource handles encapsulated HTTP messages and produces encapsulated responses for the Client.

-The combination of encapsulation and relaying ensures that Oblivious Gateway Resource never sees the client's IP address and the Oblivious Relay Resource never sees plaintext HTTP message content.
+The combination of encapsulation and relaying ensures that Oblivious Gateway Resource never sees the Client's IP address and the Oblivious Relay Resource never sees plaintext HTTP message content.

-Oblivious HTTP allows connection reuse between the client and Oblivious Relay Resource, as well as between that relay and the Oblivious Gateway Resource, so this scheme represents a performance improvement over using just one request in each connection.
+Oblivious HTTP allows connection reuse between the Client and Oblivious Relay Resource, as well as between that relay and the Oblivious Gateway Resource, so this scheme represents a performance improvement over using just one request in each connection.
 With limited trust placed in the Oblivious Relay Resource (see